Unlocking Financial Clarity: How Smartwebs’ HOA Accounting Empowers Community Managers

 Step 6: Implement Internal Controls and Training

-To ensure ongoing compliance, HOAs should implement internal controls and provide training to key personnel.
-These controls should include procedures for identifying beneficial owners, collecting and verifying information, and reporting to FinCEN.
+To ensure ongoing compliance, HOAs should implement robust internal controls and provide comprehensive training to key personnel.
+Specifically, these controls should include clear procedures for identifying beneficial owners, systematically collecting and verifying required information, and accurately reporting to FinCEN.

 Training Programs